Ezeilo/alx-system_engineering-devops/0x02-shell_redirections/README.md

-To display last ten lines of /etc/passwd
+To display the first 10 lines of /etcc/passwd